01 of 07

 07 of 07

-Cleaning a Humidifier - Insert Filter & Re-Assemble Humidifier After Maintenance
+Insert Filter and Re-Assemble Humidifier After Maintenance

-Now that the water tank and base of your humidifier have been descaled and disinfected, insert your new or washed wick filter, return motor housing to base and position the water tank.
+Now that the water tank and base of your humidifier have been descaled and disinfected, insert your new or washed wick filter, return motor housing to the base, and position the water tank.
 Gently wipe the outside of your unit with a soft dry cloth and you're ready to store the unit, or fill the water tank and return it to operation.